Board of Directors: Biographies

 Mr. Cavazos earned a B.S. in Finance from Oakland University in Rochester, Michigan.
 He also holds an MBA in Finance from The University of Texas at Austin.

-Diamonte joined United Technologies Corp. as Chief Investment Officer in December 2004.
-She is responsible for overseeing UTC’s $69B in global retirement assets.
-This includes $31B in domestic pension plans, $9B in foreign pension plans and $29B in the defined contribution plan.
-Diamonte serves on UTC’s Finance Council and is an executive sponsor for UTC’s Finance Inclusion Forum.
-Robin will be the CIO for Raytheon Technologies after the merger in 2Q 2020 responsible for over $100B in global assets.
+Diamonte joined Raytheon Technologies (RTX) as Chief Investment Officer in December 2004.
+She is responsible for overseeing Raytheon’s $115+B in global retirement assets.
+This includes $44B in domestic pension plans, $5B in foreign and non-qualified pension plans and $48B in the defined contribution plan.
+Diamonte serves on RTX’s Finance Leadership Team and their Global DE&I Advisory Board.

-Prior to joining UTC, she spent thirteen years with Verizon Investment Management.
+Prior to joining Raytheon, she spent thirteen years with Verizon Investment Management.
 She served as Managing Director of Global Investments, responsible for asset allocation and management for their $40B pension plan.

 In 2013, Robin was appointed by President Obama and served as a member and chair of the Advisory Committee for the Pension Benefit Guaranty Corporation for six years.
 Ms. Diamonte has been an Independent Director of Morningstar, Inc. since December 2015.
 She also serves on the board for the Committee on Investment of Employee Benefit Assets (CIEBA), representing more than 100 of the country’s largest private sector retirement funds on fiduciary and investment issues in Washington.
-Robin is also a current member of the investment committee for Miss Porters School.
+Robin also serves on the board of Miss Porters School where her daughter attends.
 Diamonte earned a Bachelor of Science degree in electrical engineering and her MBA in finance from the University of New Haven.

 Jon Glidden, Delta Air Lines